TheNetAdmin/Makefile-Templates/SmallProject/Readme.md

     1. BUT, I do NOT recomment you to do this.
 Consider we have two srcs, *src/sub1/src1.c*, *src/sub2/src1.c*.
 They would not conflict when we write the code.
 But remember ALL the objects will be output tot `OBJ_PATH`, when compiling, they will conflict, and the linker will be confused.
     1. So, what if I really need to do so?
 Consider using the Template **MediumProject** we provided.
 1. Why putting all objects into one dir?
-    1. Since the project is a SMALL project, doing so will reduce the complexity of folder structure, and make it easier to clean these filse.
+    1. Since the project is a SMALL project, doing so will reduce the complexity of folder structure, and make it easier to clean these files.
 1. What should I know when using this template under Windows
     1. You may want to set a global variable `MAKE` which points to the make tool in your system.
     1. The `TARGET` should be end with *.exe*, if not, some make tool will add it for you, which makes the `make clean` not possible to clean this target file.